LYSA in a nutshell

 - Co-founding member of the Carnot Institute CALYM dedicated to partnership-based lymphoma research in France

-- Tight collaboration with all the actors involved in lymphoma research: hospitals, universities, research organisations, clinical haematology groups, Oncology Cooperating Groups, learned society, health authorities, patient associations…
+- Tight collaboration with all the actors involved in lymphoma research: hospitals, universities, research organisations, clinical haematology groups, cooperative groups in oncology, learned society, health authorities, patient associations…